 The annual fee of this card is generally higher than the average for a business points reward credit card.
 For example, the Chase Ink Business Preferred® only has an annual fee of $95, and it’s waived over the first year.
 However, a higher annual fee generally indicates a better rewards program for cardholders to benefit from.
 For example, the American Express® Business Gold Card offers one more point per dollar compared to the Chase Ink Business Preferred®.

 How to Avoid Paying Interest on the American Express® Business Gold Card

 To avoid interest with the American Express® Business Gold Card, you’ll need to pay your entire balance by the due date each month.
 Your due date is at least 25 days after the close of each billing period (when you receive your bill).
 In comparison, most business credit cards require you to pay your entire balance within 30 days of your due date.

 The American Express® Business Gold Card offers an introductory statement credit when purchasing qualifying services as well as ongoing bonus rewards on your two highest-spending categories.

 You will earn the following introductory rewards when using your card:

-The G Suite Basic and ZipRecruiter Standard exclusive memberships have a combined value of up to $3,200.
-Although these may not seem like the best introductory rewards for your business, there are several companies that will find these subscriptions to be very lucrative.
 These introductory rewards are a unique American Express offering compared to other small business credit cards.
-For example, the Chase Ink Business Preferred℠ is a travel rewards card that only offers up to 80,000 introductory points.
+For example, the Chase Ink Business Preferred® is a travel rewards card that only offers up to 100,000 introductory points.